 Certain pale or light-coloured flagstones have been found to become discoloured when laid onto, or jointed with, a standard mortar.
 Consequently, a special "colour neutral" mortar is normally recommended when working with such materials.

 Avoid contact with wet cement, mortars and concretes.
 Always wear protective gloves and wash off all tools when finished.

 This question regularly comes up.
-So many manufacturers, distributors, contractors, lesser websites and various talking heads rattle on about using a 4:1 mix as bedding mortar for flagstones, or even a 3:1 mix….but do they explain why they believe such a high strength, cement-rich, and expensive mortar is required?
+So many manufacturers, distributors, contractors, lesser websites and various talking heads rattle on about using a 4:1 mix as bedding mortar for flagstones used on patios, or even a 3:1 mix….but do they explain why they believe such a high strength, cement-rich, and expensive mortar is required?

-The British Standard advocates a 3:1 mix, but then, the main target for the British Standard is what might be considered as ‘public realm’ paving – city centres, shopping malls, office plazas, and the like, and, for such applications, I don’t have much a worry about using such a mortar, but when it comes to back garden patios, the bottom rung of the paving ladder, what is technically a Class IV pavement, and only just that, do we really need a mortar with a 28-day strength of 25 Newtons or more?
+The British Standard advocates a 3:1 mix, but then, the main target for the British Standard is what might be considered as ‘public realm’ paving – city centres, shopping malls, office plazas, and the like, and, for such applications, I don’t have much a worry about using such a mortar, but when it comes to back garden patios, the bottom rung of the paving ladder, what is technically a Category 1 pavement, do we really need a mortar with a 28-day strength of 25 Newtons or more?
 Why?
 The heaviest load such pavements will carry is a ride-on mower or a kid’s bike!

 The concrete used nowadays is pretty much the same recipe: one part cement to three parts fine aggregate (sand) to six parts coarse aggregate (gravel) with a slump of maybe 25mm.
 1 to 3 to 6….or one part cement to NINE parts aggregate.

 If that’s good enough for road kerbs, why do we need something with three times the cement content for a back garden patio?